jeskaj/dance-diary-terminal-app/README.md

 3. View student contact details, for one or all students
 4. Update students' email addresses and mobile numbers
 5. Store, view & update students' progress through the syllabus, ensuring that students do not commence level 2 or 3 steps, before having completed all steps from the previous level/s.
-6. Create, view & update lesson plans for students [FEATURE NOT DEVELOPED]
+6. Create, view & update lesson plans for students [FEATURE NOT DEVELOPED YET]

 ### Program Feature Manual

 #### Main Menu

-On running the program, the Main Menu is presented:
+On running the program, after displaying a welcome message, the Main Menu is presented:

 ![Main Menu](docs/main-menu.png)